OVERVIEW

 Q: Would there be cannabis odors that impact the neighborhood?

-A: State-of-the-art odor mitigation systems will be built into the facility, to include industrial air filtration, sealed rooms, and HVAC controls, consistent with Maryland Cannabis Administration environmental regulations.
+A: State-of-the-art odor mitigation systems will be built into the facility, to include industrial air filtration, sealed rooms, and HVAC controls, consistent with Maryland Cannabis Administration (MCA) environmental regulations.

 More detailed information about regulations is available through the Division of State